Debt relief

-Debt relief or debt cancellation is the partial or total forgiveness of debt, or the slowing or stopping of debt growth, owed by individuals, corporations, or nations.
+Debt relief or debt cancellation or debt jubilee is the partial or total forgiveness of debt, or the slowing or stopping of debt growth, owed by individuals, corporations, or nations.

 From antiquity through the 19th century, it refers to domestic debts, in particular agricultural debts and freeing of debt slaves.
 In World War I the United States Treasury made large loans to the Allies that were postponed, reduced and finally paid off in 1953.
 In the late 20th century, it came to refer primarily to Third World debt, which started exploding with the Latin American debt crisis (Mexico 1983, etc.).
 In the early 21st century, it is of increased applicability to individuals in developed countries, due to credit bubbles and housing bubbles.

 International debt relief

 First World War reparations

 War debt payments by World War I Allies to the U.S. had been suspended in 1931—only Finland paid in full—and American public opinion demanded repayments resume as a condition of U.S. postwar aid.
 Germany had suspended its reparations payments due under the 1919 Versailles Treaty and payable to Britain, France and others, as well as loans due to the United States.
 Chancellor Konrad Adenauer decided that permanent good will required their resumption.
 The 1953 Agreement on German External Debts, which resumed German's war reparations, is a notable example of international debt relief.